KeplerC/awesome-cloud-robotics/README.md

 # Awesome Cloud Robotics [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A research-oriented collection of platform, software and papers related to Cloud Robotics.
+A research-oriented collection of platforms, papers and software related to Cloud Robotics.

 > Cloud robotics is a field of robotics that attempts to invoke cloud technologies such as cloud computing, cloud
 > storage, and other Internet technologies centered on the benefits of converged infrastructure and shared